-For a whole hell of a lot of reasons, poly and monounsaturated fats should be consumed in moderation (Dr. Barnard recommends 20 grams per day.
-That’s 1/4 of an avocado, 1/4 cup of walnuts and 1/2 tablespoon of chia seeds), Trans Fats should be kicked in the ass, and saturated fats… it’s a hot topic that I will be bringing clarity to next week, BUT like Dr. Michael Greger points out;
+Poly and monounsaturated fats should be consumed in moderation (Dr. Barnard recommends 20 grams per day.
+That’s 1/4 of an avocado, 1/4 cup of walnuts and 1/2 tablespoon of chia seeds).

 Any diet that encourages people to eat bacon is an easy sell.

 Having a batch of cooked quinoa in the fridge is helpful throughout the week.
 There are lots of things you can do with it, like this breakfast idea and even this savory butternut squash dish.